ATA Members can focus on their areas of expertise by becoming involved

 ATA Annual Conference.

-ATA currently has two active Discussion Groups:
+ATA currently has one active Discussion Group:

 Councils are groups based around ATA membership type; as such, they are